-Compliance and risk management in the Shiseido Group is led by the Risk Management Department established at the Company’s global headquarters.
+Compliance and risk management in the Shiseido Group is led by the Risk Management Department established at the Company’s global headquarters, which reports into the Office of Chief Legal Officer of the Group.
 Furthermore, to ensure compliant and fair business activities and implementation of risk countermeasures across the Group, a Risk Management Officer (RMO) is assigned in each regional headquarters.
 Incidents in Japan and overseas regions are reported, in accordance with certain criteria, to the Risk Management Department through RMOs or the division responsible for the incident.
 The division, RMO, and the Risk Management Department set up a taskforce as needed and work together toward a speedy resolution.
 In addition, the Risk Management Department and RMOs conduct regular training and educational activities to raise employees' awareness and knowledge of compliance and risk management.

 To oversee compliance and risk management of the Shiseido Group, a Global Risk Management & Compliance Committee chaired by the Group CEO has been established at the global headquarters.
 In addition, HQ/SJ Compliance Committee oversees compliance in the Japan region.